-1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2014)
+1 For an explanation of the levels of higher education study, see the QAA Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies (2024)

-2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for England.
+2 All academic credit awarded as a result of study at the University adheres to the Higher education credit framework for

+England.

-3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of attendance only.
+3 Where the course is delivered both full-time and part-time, the standard length of course is provided for the full-time mode of dependent upon the intensity of study.
+Further information attendance only.
 The length of the part-time course is variable and dependent upon the intensity of study.
-Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate Awards
+Further information about mode of study and maximum registration periods can be found in the Framework and Regulations for Undergraduate